Leonzon95/workout-buddy/README.md

 # Workout Buddy

 This app helps people create workout and add them to their calendar.
-They can also share their created workouts for anyone else to add to their calendar
+They can also share their created workouts for anyone else to add to their calendar.

 ## Getting Started